Producer, Tumu whakaputa

 Tasks

-- coordinate activities of production personnel
+- coordinate production and set activities

-- study scripts to determine project requirements
+- study scripts to determine project needs

 Enterprising